siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 003 Pattern and Encoding.md

 > them recognize, discriminate, and steer in relation to the same world?

+## One Loop Can Carry Multiple Encodings

+The same point applies within one loop as well.

+A self does not need to carry only one encoding for one kind of input.
+It may carry several.

+The same event can be encoded:

+- perceptually,
+- emotionally,
+- bodily,
+- linguistically,
+- socially,
+- or symbolically.

+These are not redundant by default.
+They may preserve different aspects of the same encountered organization.

+This matters because a richer loop does not only recognize the world.
+It can also compare its own encodings of the world.

+One encoding may be immediate but crude.
+Another may be abstract but slow.
+Another may be inherited from peers, institutions, or culture.
+Another may be copied, borrowed, or hinted by nature itself through repeated situation.

+Some encodings may be better called art.
+Others may be better called science.

+Art preserves and reorganizes lived salience, relation, mood, tone, and meaning.
+Science preserves and reorganizes explicit relation, invariance, repeatable distinction, and formal constraint.

+They are not enemies in this picture.
+They are different encoding styles by which a loop can return to the same world.

+That gives the loop a new power: it can return to the same pattern through more than one path.

+It can:

+- compare encodings,
+- translate among them,
+- discard one,
+- refine another,
+- or discover that a new encoding is more useful than the old one.

+So encoding is not only storage.
+It is also a field of internal variation.

+And because the self can be changed by comparing its own encodings, recognition is one of the ways the self evolves.

 ## Encoding Is a Change in the Recognizer

 Encoding is therefore not a passive receipt.
 It is a change in the recognizing